-No. 6 De lete -
+No. 6 Delete

-No. 7 - Replace with "0.33"

-No. 7 - Replace with "past"

-case feeding factor identified during the 1994 land use census for any real cow location (i.e., 70% pasture feeding) and that all four age groups are present.
-Since specific data on beef animals were not available, the nearest beef animal was assumed to be at the point of maximum offsite exposure.
-Milk ingestion is the critical pathway.
+No. 7 - Delete No. 7 - Replace with "0.33" No. 7 - Replace with "past" Case feeding factor identified during the 1994 land use census for any real cow location

 TVA assumes that enough fresh vegetables are produced at each residence to supply annual consumption by all members of that household.
 TVA assumes that enough meat is produced in each sector annulus to supply the needs of that region.
 Watts Bar projected population distribution for the year 2040 is given in Table 11.3-9.